marsalah003/qanda/README.md

-# Welcome to Banda!
+# Welcome to Qanda!

 ## To run the backend server:

-simply run npm start in the backend project.
+simply run `npm start` in the backend project.
 This will start the backend.

 ## To run the frontend: